 What, Why

-For me, creating with sound or text is about emotional flow – searching for the rare ebb and flood of narrative and sonority that can raise the hair on my arms.
+Whether I'm creating with musical notes, sound or words, for me it's about emotional flow – that rare ebb and flood of narrative and sonority that can raise the hair on your arms.
 I aim to keep chasing those goosebumps through concert music, lyrics and librettos, and media collaborations.
-Recent projects include a commission for clarinet choir YouTube icon, a symphonic meditation on light and water in the San Francisco Bay Area SoundCloud icon, and a collaboration exploring the creation story from Ovid's Metamorphoses through artwork and music for 6 voices and frame drum YouTube icon.

 Back When

 I grew up in the mountains of northern New Mexico surrounded by natural beauty and music.
-Early lessons in Orff rhythm, piano, cello, then children's choir put music at my core.
-I split my initial studies between life sciences and composing, then made my way in science communications, with a much-enjoyed side gig in ballroom and swing dance.
-More recently, I studied composition (MM) with Elinor Armer at the San Francisco Conservatory of Music, and media composing (post-graduate diploma) in SFCM's department of Technology and Applied Composition.
+Early experiences with Orff, piano, cello, and children's choir put music at my core.
+I split my initial studies between life sciences and composing and made my way in science communications – with a much-enjoyed side gig in ballroom dance – before returning home to music.
+I studied composition (MM) with Elinor Armer at the San Francisco Conservatory of Music and media composing (PSD) in SFCM's department of Technology and Applied Composition.

 Photo of Shawne Workman.
 Credit: Matheus Coura.